axttim93/Einkaufliste/README.md

 ## Kenntnisse:

+- Kenntnisse in PHP
+- Kenntnisse in Word
-- Kenntnisse in SQL
+- Kenntnisse in PowerPoint
 - Kenntnisse in Java
 - Kenntnisse in Swift
 - Kenntnisse in Kotlin
 - Kenntnisse in C++
-- Kenntnisse in PHP
-- Kenntnisse in Word
 - Kenntnisse in Excel
+- Kenntnisse in SQL

 ## SoftwareProjekte:
+- Homepag1
-- App1 (Im App-Store)
+- App11 (Im Play-Store)
-- App2 (Im App-Store)
+- App22 (Im PLay-Store)

 ...